Movatterモバイル変換

 Philadelphia Athletics (NFL) (1902)

-A photograph of Columbia Park on opening day, April 26, 1901, which was printed inThe Philadelphia Inquirer the following day.
+Photograph of Columbia Park on opening day, April 26, 1901, printed inThe Philadelphia Inquirer; homes on 29th St can be seen beyond the right field fence.

 During their tenure at Columbia Park, the Athletics won theAmerican League pennant twice.
 The first time was in 1902, before the institution of the modernWorld Series.